 Brees posted his decision on his Instagram account.

 A post shared by Drew Brees (@drewbrees) on Feb 18, 2020 at 8:53am PST

 The Pro Bowler just turned 41 in January and passed for 2,979 yards and 27 touchdowns while nearly matching a career-best by completing 74.3 percent of his passes last season despite missing five games with an injured thumb.

 Brees is currently the NFL's all-time leading in touchdown passes, yards, completions and completion percentage.

-Backups Teddy Bridgewater, who went 5-0 while filling in for Brees, and Taysom Hill, the Saints jack of all trades, are both expected to draw interest form other teams during the free agnecy period.
-Hill, however, is a restriucted free agent meaning the Saitns will have an opportunity to match any offers he receives.
+Backups Teddy Bridgewater, who went 5-0 while filling in for Brees, and Taysom Hill, the Saints jack of all trades, are both expected to draw interest form other teams during the free agency period.
+Hill, however, is a restricted free agent meaning the Saints will have an opportunity to match any offers he receives.